theskepticgeek/SecureDeFiLendingOptimized/README.md

 # basic_game_theory_model_in_defi
 Creator- Krrish Dubey, Priyanka Mukherjee
-These are the Solidity and Python codes for deployment of Game Theory Models in Blockchain Based Defi.
+-m These are the Solidity and Python codes for deployment of Game Theory Models in Blockchain Based Defi.
 The calculations are being done off-chain to reduce gas fee.
 Various other measures have also been introduced.